-Suppose that the disk represents the collection of true formulas; while outside the outer circle formulas are false.
-True formulas come in two kinds: those that are only weakly true or more particularly true by default lie within the unshaded, outer part of the disk, those lying within the shaded, inner circle are certain, or true in the strong sense.
+the disk, those lying within the shaded, inner circle are certain, or true in the strong sense.
 Truth in the weak or general sense covers both certain truth and truth by default, so the outer circle contains all the formulas of the disk, both inner and outer parts.

 We can assign numbers to these different semantic properties, say 0 for falsity and 2 for certain truth.
 We assign the value 1 to formulas that lie within the outer but not the inner circle: they are only true in the weaker but not the stronger sense.
-The pictures looks like as shown in the right hand side of the figure 2.
+The picture is shown on the right in Figure 3

-Let us say that our base logic comprises, in the propositional case, the usual set of logical connectives $\{\land, \lor, \rightarrow, \neg\}$ , standing for conjunction, disjunction, implication and negation.
-We may also make use of the falsum constant, $\bot$ .
+Let us say that our base logic comprises, in the propositional case, the usual set of logical connectives $\{\land, \lor, \rightarrow, \neg\}$, standing for conjunction, disjunction, implication and negation.
+We may also make use of the falsum constant, \bot .
 There is an infinite set Prop of propositional atoms from which formulas are constructed in the usual way, as in classical or intuitionistic logic.
-Let $p, q, r, \ldots$ stand for atomic propositions.
+Let p, q, r, \ldots stand for atomic propositions.
 As prescribed, the semantics is given by the three truth-values, 2, 1 and 0.